qc-design/plaquette/docs/dev/new_backend.rst

 How to create a new backend?
 ============================

 The error correction pipeline of plaquette involves running the quantum circuit that represents a quantum error correcting code.
-To run the quantum circuit on a quantum device, plaquette provides the ``Device`` object which can be used with various backends, for example with the Clifford local backend:
+To run the quantum circuit on a quantum device, plaquette provides the :class:`.Device` object which can be used with various backends, for example with the Clifford local backend:

 .. code-block:: python